30 out Sense-making and sense-giving: What makes sense for me has to make sense for you

 Only when these concepts became part of my routine as a teacher, did they begin to make sense to me.
 And that’s where the concepts of sense-making and sense-giving came into play.
 Back then, I didn`t have a name for them, but these two concepts struck deep into me as my school policies rapidly changed.
 So, what is the concept of sense-making and sense-giving?
 In his article, Huemer (2012) explains that sense-making is “the process by which people give meaning to experience (Weick, 1995 as cited in Huemer, 2012:241) while sense-giving “consists of attempts to alter and influence the way others think and act” (Huemer, 2012:241).

 We highlight the fact that homework helps our students practice their English instead of stressing on the fact that we will be more valued as teachers if they do it.
 Both pieces of information are equally valid, but we choose one piece of information over the other.
 Our students might challenge us by creating other meanings for homework and by highlighting the fact that homework eats up free time and that it prevents them from being creative.
-We then try to change their perspective by pointing out that they are the ones who will gain something from it, and thus, help them make sense of something they dislike.
+We then try to change their perspective by pointing out that they are the ones who will gain something from it, and thus, help them make sense of something they actually dislike.
 Our arguments will perhaps motivate them to do exactly what we want.
 This is just an example, but there are so many things we repeatedly tell ourselves and others that we end up believing them as the whole truth.

 Takeovers have been happening for a long time, which means that teachers need to grapple with a large array of new policies and routines, and yet, make sense of them.
 Carrying out one-size-fits-all class projects that market the school rather than cater for the needs of a particular group of students may become a new routine.
 Likewise, top-down decisions and programs that label teachers according to student satisfaction surveys in order promote competition — rather than collaboration, is another trademark of some organizations.
-Many core values and practices, such as competition between teachers and student retention goals, are borrowed from other business areas which often have very little to do with education.
+Many core values and practices, such as competition between teachers and student retention strategies, are borrowed from other business areas which often have very little to do with education.
 However, these new policies are often communicated in ways that lead teachers to see only what the institution wants them to see.

 Huemer, Lars.
 Organizational identities in networks: Sense-giving and sense-taking in the salmon farming industry.
 In: The IMP Journal, vol. 6 issue 3, 2012.
 Available at: https://core.ac.uk/download/pdf/52040244.pdf